 In Illinois, teen drivers are held to a very high standard.
 Teens who are convicted of traffic violations can face heavy fines, skyrocketing insurance rates, and loss of driving privileges for an extended period of time.
 If you are a teen and have been cited for any kind of moving violation, it is important to speak with an experienced teen traffic ticket lawyer so you understand your rights and options.

-Since 1979, Mevorah Law Offices LLC has provided skilled representation for teens charged with driving violations in Northern Illinois.
+Since 1979, Mevorah & Giglio Law Offices has provided skilled representation for teens charged with driving violations in Northern Illinois.
 Our award-winning attorneys are former prosecutors and public defenders with extensive experience successfully litigating criminal cases at all levels of the state and federal judicial systems.
 We have an in-depth knowledge of the inner workings of the Illinois courts, and we put this experience to work to help teens develop an effective defense strategy to secure a positive outcome in their case.

 We are highly recognized not only for our experience and skill but for our down to earth approach and strong commitment to defending the rights of our clients.
 Our lawyers are honest, compassionate, accessible, and most of all approachable.
 We understand what is at stake for teens when they are faced with driving violations.
 We explore every legal avenue to reduce or eliminate the negative consequences so you can get back on the road as soon as possible.